How to add a Django application to an Aldryn project¶

 If an addon has not yet been created for the application you require, you have two options:

-Make the package available to the project¶
+Make the package available to the application#

 You can do this in one of two ways:

-Configure the project¶
+Configure the application#

-Configure settings¶
+Configure settings#

-Add the names of any required applications to the INSTALLED_APPS.extend()
+Add the names of any required applications to the INSTALLED_APPS.extend() method in settings.py.

-Ordering of settings lists¶
+Ordering of settings lists#

 The ordering of applications, middleware and other settings lists can matter, in which case you may need to make sure you add the item at the start, end or particular position in the list.

-If for example your DebugToolbarMiddleware
+If for example your DebugToolbarMiddleware should be directly after the GZipMiddleware, you could do:

 MIDDLEWARE_CLASSES.insert(